 To help you avoid looking and feeling like a cooked lobster, here is our guide to avoiding sunburn during your vacation.

 Choose Your Sunscreen Wisely

 It’s not as easy as grabbing a tube of sunscreen from the drugstore shelf and calling it a day.
-With so many different levels of SPFs and active ingredients, choosing a sunscreen can be confusing as heck.
+With so many different SPF levels and active ingredients available, choosing a sunscreen can be confusing as heck.

 How poor?
-After reviewing 262 scientific studies and comparing over 1,800 labels, the EWG found that 75% of those sunscreens on store shelves did not meet their standards for skin protection.
+After reviewing 262 scientific studies and comparing over 1,800 labels, the EWG found that 75 percent of those sunscreens on store shelves did not meet their standards for skin protection.
 Here are several claims and ingredients the EWG says consumers should look out for: